Energy Products Inc

 Energy Products Inc. is a privately owned company based in Madison Heights, Michigan.
-They are a provider of batteries, chargers, industrial utility vehicles, scrubbers/sweepers and recycling services.
+They provide batteries, chargers, industrial utility vehicles, scrubbers/sweepers and recycling services.
 They sell and maintain industrial batteries and charging systems for forklifts, material handling equipment, AGV’s and utility vehicles used primarily in manufacturing and warehousing.
 Energy Products is also a wholesale distributor of automotive, deep cycle and sealed lead acid batteries as well as batteries and chargers for consumer electronic devices.
 In 2012 Energy Products started engineering, furnishing and installing backup power systems, service testing and provides removal services for a wide range of customers including banks, hospitals, property managers and the telecommunication industry.
 Energy Products offers a comprehensive recycling program for all battery chemistries.
 In 2013 they announced they recycled over 2,000,000 pounds of batteries in 2012 for customers located throughout the United States.

-Energy Products represents manufacturers East Penn/ Deka batteries, Trojan, Taylor Dunn, Club Car, Advance Scrubbers & Sweepers, Ametek and others.
+Energy Products represents manufacturers Trojan, Taylor Dunn, Club Car, Advance Scrubbers & Sweepers, Ametek and others.

 The company was founded and is wholly owned by Kurt H. Smith, also the founder of Battery Giant – a retail battery store franchise.